NickLaMuro/jquids/README.md

 * `:italian` = "%d/%m/%Y"
 * `:db` = "%Y-%m-%d"

-Currently time is not implemented, but the only two formats currently with time in am-pm is `:natural`, `:hyphen_ampm`, and `:american`.
+The only two formats currently with time in am-pm is `:natural`, `:hyphen_ampm`, and `:american`.

+**NOTE:** Currently time is NOT implemented into the datepicker because jQuery does not support time with it's date picker.
+A fix for that will come in the future.

 TODO